 Much has been written by our colleagues and others about similarities/differences between Occupy Wall Street and past populist-protest movements, but I have not seen much discussion of the 1969-71 Occupation of Alcatraz by American Indians.
 The trajectory of this occupation and its impact on the larger American public has, I believe, strong potential to be a good model for OWS – or at least the more prominent OWS locations in New York, DC, California, and elsewhere.

 At first the federal government – under a Nixon presidency – demanded that they leave, but eventually agreed to hear their demands.
 The demands were specific at first: “They wanted the deed to the island, they wanted to establish an Indian university, a cultural center, and a museum.”
 (Johnson) The government denied all of these, and the people stayed.
-Over time, other people outside of the American Indian culture joined the occupation, as well as American Indians who were not college students and hailed from different places – factions arose, and the de facto organization/leadership fell apart.
+Over time, other people outside of the American Indian culture joined the occupation, as well as American Indians who were not local or UCLA college students and hailed from different places – factions arose, and the de facto organization/leadership fell apart.

 The occupation continued, but its demands grew less flexible – full title to the island, and no compromise on the university/cultural center.
 The press, initially sympathetic, began focusing on violence within the occupation when it did cover them at all.
 Soon the government found a reason to invade the island and remove everybody left.